 - Design or obtain charts or tables and get permission to reproduce them as necessary.

 - Write captions for photos, charts, etc., and proof final product.

 - Other duties as assigned.

 REQUIRED SKILLS, EXPERIENCE, AND QUALIFICATIONS

-- Experience with educational and/or mental health programs is preferred.
+- Experience in photography is preferred.